-- Use wooden or silicone cooking utensil rather than the metal ones to avoid abrade.
+- Use wooden or silicone cooking utensils rather than metal ones to avoid abrade.

-- Put the covers upside down while storing to prevent bad odour.
+- Put the covers upside down while storing to prevent bad odor.

 - Always read the manual to follow the precautions.

 Did you find out – is hard anodized cookware safe for everyday use?
-According to the FDA reports – The hard anodized kitchenware is not harmful to health.
+According to the FDA reports – Hard anodized kitchenware is not harmful to health.